csebooks/artificial-intelligence/content.en/vi-communicating-perceiving-and-acting/_index.md

-Perplexity(c1:N ) = P (c1:N ) −
+Perplexity(C~1~:N ) = P (C~1~:N )^1/N^

-1

-N .

 Perplexity can be thought of as the reciprocal of probability, normalized by sequence length.
 It can also be thought of as the weighted average branching factor of a model.
 Suppose there are 100 characters in our language, and our model says they are all equally likely.
 Then for a sequence of any length, the perplexity will be 100.
 If some characters are more likely than others, and the model reflects that, then the model will have a perplexity less than 100.

-**22.1.4 _N_\-gram word models**
+### 22.1.4 _N_\-gram word models

 Now we turn to n-gram models over words rather than characters.
 All the same mechanism applies equally to word and character models.
-The main difference is that the **vocabulary**—VOCABULARY

-the set of symbols that make up the corpus and the model—is larger.
+The main difference is that the **vocabulary** the set of symbols that make up the corpus and the model—is larger.
 There are only about 100 characters in most languages, and sometimes we build character models that are even more restrictive, for example by treating “A” and “a” as the same symbol or by treating all punctuation as the same symbol.
 But with word models we have at least tens of thousands of symbols, and sometimes millions.
 The wide range is because it is not clear what constitutes a word.
 In English a sequence of letters surrounded by spaces is a word, but in some languages, like Chinese, words are not separated by spaces, and even in English many decisions must be made to have a clear policy on word boundaries: how many words are in “ne’er-do-well”?
 Or in “(Tel:1-800-960-5660x123)”?

 Word n-gram models need to deal with **out of vocabulary** words.
-With character mod-OUT OF VOCABULARY

-els, we didn’t have to worry about someone inventing a new letter of the alphabet.1 But with word models there is always the chance of a new word that was not seen in the training corpus, so we need to model that explicitly in our language model.
+With character models, we didn’t have to worry about someone inventing a new letter of the alphabet.1 But with word models there is always the chance of a new word that was not seen in the training corpus, so we need to model that explicitly in our language model.
 This can be done by adding just one new word to the vocabulary: <UNK>, standing for the unknown word.
 We can estimate n-gram counts for <UNK> by this trick: go through the training corpus, and the first time any individual word appears it is previously unknown, so replace it with the symbol <UNK>.
 All subsequent appearances of the word remain unchanged.
 Then compute n-gram counts for the corpus as usual, treating <UNK> just like any other word.
 Then when an unknown word appears in a test set, we look up its probability under <UNK>.
 Sometimes multiple unknown-word symbols are used, for different classes.
 For example, any string of digits might be replaced with <NUM>, or any email address with <EMAIL>.

 To get a feeling for what word models can do, we built unigram, bigram, and trigram models over the words in this book and then randomly sampled sequences of words from the models.
 The results are